It’s Mental Health Awareness Week.

 No one asks for it and it’s hard enough to fit in to this world when you do fit in, but add on social anxiety, chemical imbalance, arrested development or the myriad of other stressors to one’s mental illness and you’ve got a sure-fire recipe for a tragic life story ending.

 I have lost a two people in my life to suicide in the last 8 years and it’s heartbreaking to be sitting at the funeral hearing comments like, “I wish they new how much I loved them.
 I wish they knew I was here for them.”
-But here’s the thing… you THINK they know, but they didn’t feel it.
+But here’s the thing… you THOUGHT they know, but truth is they didn’t feel it.

 Don’t think, MAKE them know because here’s where the saying, “Actions speak louder than words.” applies.
 Show up for them.
 ALWAYS show up for them.

-I’m not embarrassed to tell that story because my story matters.
-It matters to me when I’m feeling fragile and it matters to my kids to show them I am real and flawed and still able to succeed in life and work, to be loved and to give love, be happy, and to thrive.
+I’m not embarrassed to tell that story because my story matters, and I know it, like… deep down inside know it.
+It matters to me when I’m feeling fragile, even now, and it matters to my kids to show them I am real and flawed and still able to succeed in life and work, to be loved and to give love, to have joy in my life, and to thrive.
+It matters that I’ve learned, that I teach my children to learn mental health or brain health, just like physical health, matters to us all.

-And it matters to a stranger I met one while speaking at an event.
-He wrote to me saying that hearing my particular story gave him the strength to go home and talk to his wife about what he was going through because he, too, wanted to go to sleep to pills.
-He was suprised at how she was so supportive.
+The real validation of that thought though presented itself as a stranger I met one evening while speaking at an event many years later.
+He connected with me afterwards to say that hearing my story had given him the strength to go home and talk to his wife about what he was going through because he, too, suffered from depression, and no one knew.
+I later learned that he did go home and tell her, that he was so surprised by how supportive she was on hearing his confession, and that it wasn’t half as hard as he though it would be.
 Even though he was terrified to tell her, he did it and they found an unexpected closeness in their marriage afterwards because of it.
-I sure hope they’re still going strong!
+If only I knew then how making it through that day was going to matter!

-Had I not made it through that terrible day, I would not have experienced the 20+ years of memories from adding more children to my family and everything else – the good and the bad – that’s happening since.
-I’m grateful I had someone in my life who cared enough for me to drop everything and run home.
+Had I not made it, I would have missed so much.
+I would not have had a third child and known what it’s like to be married for 30 years, and have a house full of incredible kids, and chaos and laughter, and fun.
+I would not have experienced the years of memories, the good and the bad – and even the ugly – of life that’s happened since.
+I’m so grateful I had someone in my life who cared enough about me to drop everything and run to me.

-My husband saved me that day, and so that’s why I write about mental health issues and it’s why I care so deeply about the issue.
+My husband saved me that day or one could say he helped me to save myself.
+And so that’s why I write about mental health issues and it’s why I care so deeply about people suffering from ill mental health.

-Be the someone who makes a difference in someone’s life who is suffering.
+So I ask you to keep the conversation going; talk to the someone you think needs to have a friend reach out.
+Be the person who makes a difference in someone’s life who is feeling troubled, overwhelmed or sad.
 Call them, text them, write them as soon as you finish reading this.
+You know who they are.

-You won’t regret you did, and you may just save somebody you love.
+You won’t regret you did, and you may just save somebody you care about.

 Go… right now!